Scope of Business

 ||SlowMist Zone Reward*

-*SLOWMIST is Ethereum ERC20 Token, the ecological incentive token for the SlowMist Zone.
+*SLOWMIST is the integral of the SlowMist Zone.

-A critical vulnerability refers to the vulnerability occurs in the core business system (the core control system, field control, business distribution system, fortress machine and other control systems that can manage a large number of systems).
-It can cause a severe impact, gain business system control access (depending on the actual situation), gain core system management staff access, and even control the core system.
+A critical vulnerability refers to a vulnerability that occurs in the core business system (the core control system, field control, business distribution system, fortress machine and other control systems that can manage a large number of systems).
+It can cause a severe impact, gain business system control access (depending on the situation), gain core system management staff access, and even control the core system.

 - The permission control defects in the smart contract

-- The leakage of locally-stored sensitive authentication key information, which needs to be able to use effectively
+- The leakage of locally-stored sensitive authentication key information, which needs to be able to be used effectively

 - Local denial-of-service vulnerabilities.
 It includes but is not limited to the client local denial-of-service (parsing file formats, crashes generated by network protocols), problems that are caused by Android component permission exposure, general application access, etc.